Man who shot at Austin police gets 13-year prison term

-AUSTIN, Texas (AP) — A 20-year-old who fired on Austin police during a drug raid at his home in the middle of the night has gotten to 13½ years in prison for aggravated assault.
+AUSTIN, Texas (AP) — A 20-year-old who fired on Austin police during a drug raid at his home in the middle of the night has gotten 13½ years in prison for aggravated assault.

 The Travis County jury sentenced Tyler Harrell on Thursday as 18 uniformed Austin police tactical squad members looked on.
 Jurors had acquitted him of attempted capital murder, attempted murder and aggravated assault of a public servant.